Russell E. Train Fellowships

 _______________________________________________________________________________________

-The social, cultural, economic, and environmental dimensions of food system transformation at the national level
+The social, cultural, economic, and environmental dimensions of food systems and transformation at the national level

-EFN invites applications from the current and next generation of researchers and practitioners to pursue graduate-level studies (master’s and PhDs) geared towards research that cultivates a better understanding of the place-based nature of food system transformation.
+WWF’s Russell E. Train Education for Nature (EFN) Program invites applications from aspiring and experienced researchers, practitioners, and leaders to pursue graduate-level studies (master’s degree and PhD) geared towards research that cultivates a better understanding of the place-based nature of food systems and transformation.
 There is substantial evidence at the global scale of the urgent need for food system transformation, but less attention has been paid to how transformations toward more healthy and sustainable food systems might play out at the national level.
-This includes an understanding of the social, political, cultural, economic, and environmental dimensions of such a transformation in different countries and contexts.

 The fellowship is open to nationals of eligible countries within the WWF-US priority areas: Belize, Brazil, Bhutan, Bolivia, Cambodia, Cameroon, Central African Republic, Chile, Colombia, Dem.
 Republic of Congo, Ecuador, French Guiana, Gabon, Guatemala, Guyana, Honduras, Indonesia, Kenya, Laos, Madagascar, Malaysia, Mozambique, Myanmar, Namibia, Nepal, Paraguay, Peru, Republic of Congo, Suriname, Tanzania, Uganda, Vietnam who already enrolled/are interested in enrolling in a master’s or PhD program.
 Applicants may apply for up to two years of funding and request up to $30,000 per year.
 The amount will vary.

-The deadline to submit an application has been extended to February 15, 2023 at 11:59 PM Eastern Time.
+The deadline to submit an application is December 18, 2023 by 11:59 PM US Eastern Time.
 Applicants should submit their completed proposals via this link.
 Applicants may apply for up to two years of funding and request up to $30,000 per year.
-The amount of funding will vary.
-Accepted applicants will be notified by early May 2023.
+The amount of funding approved will vary.
+Accepted applicants will be notified by early May 2024.
 Any questions about the application process or program should be directed to [email protected].

 View full grant guidelines in PDF version.
 EN ESPAÑOL